LeoBlanchette/articles/the_divine_accounting/README.md

 Each of these passages reinforces the theme of **divine reversal**—where the wealth accumulated unjustly by the wicked is eventually transferred to the faithful, either as **judgment** or as a form of **righteous inheritance**.
 This principle is central to the *Counted -> Weighed -> Divided* structure and is reflected in the fate of Belshazzar, the Beast, and the unfaithful stewards in Jesus' parables.

+## BONUS MATERIAL

+The old Gematria can still be fun.
+Would you like to calculate The Number of Your Name! on https://www.gematrix.org/ ... let us know what you find out!

+Okay, here are the improved bonus material suggestions in Markdown (.md) format, excluding the quick poll, and suitable for a Reddit post.

+---

+### BONUS MATERIAL

+#### The Number of YOUR Name!

+The old Gematria method can still be fun.
+Would you like to calculate The Number of Your Name! on [https://www.gematrix.org/](https://www.gematrix.org/) ... let us know what you find out!

+---

+#### The 'Mene, Tekel, Peres' Challenge: YOUR LIFE

+If you were to apply the 'Counted, Weighed, Divided' judgment to your own life (not literally, of course, but as a spiritual exercise), what would represent:

+* **Counted (Mene):** The life, gifts, opportunities, and resources you've been given?
+* **Weighed (Tekel):** How you've stewarded them or been assessed?
+* **Divided (Peres):** What you hope to gain or what you believe will be taken away if unfaithful?

+*Share as much or as little as you're comfortable with.
+This is for reflection, not judgment!*

+---

+#### Did This Article Miss a Key Scripture?

+Alot of scriptures were recalled to build this case.
+Did you read through and think, 'Hey, what about [insert specific verse here]?'
+If you know of other Bible verses that powerfully reinforce the 'wealth of the wicked transferred to the righteous' theme, or the 'Counted/Weighed/Divided' judgment, drop them in the comments!

+---

+#### Interesting Random Numerical Confirmation from 144,000 and 666

+`144,000 / 6 / 6 / 6 = 666.666... `

+Or

+`144000 / 6^3 = 666.666...`

+Dividing **144,000** by **6** exactly **3** times gives us **666.666..?** What does that tell you mathematically?